kumarbablu5598/FS10_assignment/README.md

 ### Data Flow
 * Controller :
-    * In this Application two Controllers class one is StudentController and second one is EventController
+    * In this Application one Controller  class , JobController.
 * Model :
-    * In this Application two Models class one is Students  and second one is Events
+    * In this Application one Model , Job model one is Enum Jobtype.
 * Service
-  * In this Application two Serivce class one is StudentSerivce and second one is EventSerivce.
+  * In this Application one Serivce class it is JobSerivce.
 * Repository
-  * In this Application two Repository class one is IStudentRepo and second one is IEventRepo.
+  * In this Application one Repository Interface,JobRepo
 * Database
   * I used H2 Database In this Application And Created data.sql file to upload data in table at the start of Application.
 * Util Class